We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 Send your child swimming into a fin-tastic play date with Bubble Puppy!
 Kids can dress him up in fun outfits, feed him all kinds of treats and groom him.
 The app covers lots of levels of social-emotional learning, literacy, math, social skills, and more.
 Parents can adjust the challenge level to make sure each activity is exactly right for their child.

-Bubble Puppy costs $3.99.
-It’s from Nickelodeon, and very child-safe and child-friendly.
+Bubble Puppy is from Nickelodeon, and very child-safe and child-friendly.

 “I live in a big treehouse all by myself, and I need you to help me make food, wash up, and of course play together!
 We can play basketball or go on the tire swing.”
 Kids can care for Toto, the newly-hatched baby turtle.
 They can help him with everyday tasks, play with him, feed him, and more.
 Along the way, they can explore Toto’s magical, marvelous treehouse.